Myrheimb/TravelLog/README.md

 ## Getting started

-Clone the files to your computer and edit travelData.py with the addresses, locations and distances to fit your most commonly visited locations.
+Clone the files to your computer and edit config.py with the addresses, locations, distances and button text to fit your needs.
-After you've added your own data to travelData.py, just run travelLog.py to start using it.
+After you've added your own data to config.py, just run travelLog.py to start using it.

 ### Prerequisites